yuuushio/nbody-simulation/README.md

 # N-Body Simulation

 N-Body Simulation is a common astrophysics simulation, used to model orbiting bodies within a solar system and galaxy.
 The simulation is done with the integration of Newton's gravitational force equation - calculating the gravitational force between two bodies, which is then used to calculate the new velocity and position using a timestep, `dt`.
-This is the common brute-force method which runs in $O(n)$ which is good for understanding the concept and forms a basis for more efficient, practical models.
-The results of the simulation can be visualized in real-time via a graphical interface, which itself is implemented using PyGame.
+This is the common brute-force method with time complexity of `O(n^2)`; it's is good for understanding the concept, and forms a basis for more efficient, practical models.
+The results of the simulation are animated and can be visualized in real-time via a graphical interface, which itself is implemented using PyGame.

 ## Dependencies
 - `numpy`